Hardmath123/hardmath123.github.io/content/earley.md

 Nearley parses using the above algorithm, but giving each entry "baggage", namely the parsed data as a tree structure.
 When we finish an entry (and are about to process it with rule 3), we apply the postprocessor function to the baggage.
-Once we determine a parsing, we can reveal--with a flourish--the postprocessed data to be used by the user.
+Once we determine a parsing, we can reveal---with a flourish---the postprocessed data to be used by the user.

 ###Parting words
 If we had multiple entries that worked in the end, there would be multiple